AviatrixSystems/Docs/HowTos/gateway.rst

   when enabling this feature, we check to make sure the gateway can indeed reach the VPC/VNet DNS server; if not, this command will return error.

+`A caveat is noted <https://docs.aviatrix.com/HowTos/transitvpc_faq.html#how-does-spoke-gateway-and-vpc-private-dns-work-together>`_ when this feature is applied to a Transit Network.

 OpenVPN is a registered trademark of OpenVPN Inc.